Social Research Glossary

 The account of information which interpretative sociologists require to substantiate their analysis is quite different from the information needed by positivistic sociologists.
 Therefore new sources of information are made use of however quite often even those methods of data collection which are used by positivist sociologist are also made use of by interpretative sociologist.
 For example Weber relied on official statistical records and historical documents in his study of 'The Protestant Ethics and Spirit of Capitalism' direct observation is also frequently used accompanied by extensive verbatim recording of conversational exchange among the actors involved.
 Sometimes laboratory techniques have also been used as in the well-known experiment by Garfinkel when students were asked to take part in an experiment with Psycho-therapeutic procedures.
 The other methods of data collection used by interpretative sociologists include the case-studies, use of life histories, personal diaries and correspondence and other biographical records to provide insights into the subjective dimension of the social behavior.

-Sociology Guide.Com, 2011, 'Sociology as interpretative discipline' available at http://www.sociologyguide.com/introduction-to-sociology/sociology-interpretative-discipline.php , accessed 24 January 2013, (still available although page dated 2016 when checked on 27 November 2016)
+Sociology Guide.Com, 2011, 'Sociology as interpretative discipline' available at http://www.sociologyguide.com/introduction-to-sociology/sociology-interpretative-discipline.php , accessed 24 January 2013, still available 7 June 2019, although page now dated 2019 but no apparent change.

 copyright Lee Harvey 2012–2019